xinyee20/tp/docs/team/successs404.md

     as well as the APACHE POI library for XLSX file support.
 Time was spent to think about what makes a XLSX file valid for Serenity, i.e. what are the information that must be present in the XLSX file for Serenity to successfully read and create a new tutorial group.
 Consequently, some time was spent to set up a series of error messages to be displayed to the user, should invalid XLSX files be supplied.
-The implementation of the exporting features was challenging as the information handled by the Model components (Group, Lesson, Student, StudentInfo, Attendance, Participation, etc.) have to be correctly processed and written to the XLSX output file.

 * **New Feature 3**: Added the ability to add and delete tutorial groups through commands